Mark-space/robotframework-scpcompat/README.rst

 Python, so let me know if you have any luck with Jython or IronPython.

-SSHLibrary is open source software licensed under `GNU General Public License v3 <https://www.gnu.org/licenses/gpl-3.0.en.html>`__.
+SCPLibrary is open source software licensed under `GNU General Public License v3 <https://www.gnu.org/licenses/gpl-3.0.en.html>`__.

 Installation